 A lot of games have recently created community inspired modes in which users add to the game themselves for other players to attempt to complete.
 This is very similar to the steam workshop for Football Manager and if that was re-worked I could see a lot of people trying other players challenges.

-For example; I could enter the Football Manager Editor, create a database and limit the user to managing a certain team(s) with a goal to achieve by the end of the season.
+For example; I could enter the Football Manager Editor, create a database and limit the user to managing a certain team(s).
+Then choose a goal to achieve by the end of the season.
 Things could include:

-- Manage (x) with no budget and achieve your media predicted finish.
+- Take over at a club with no budget and achieve your media predicted finish.

 - Manage a national team with this many players out injured and get to a certain stage in a world cup.

-- Manage at a certain point in a season with a specific set of results to achieve a certain goal.
+- Join at a certain point in a season with a specific set of results to achieve a certain goal.

 This could also include things like director of football challenges or free contract challenges and make those things easier for players to try.
-Football Manager is a difficult game for newer players and this arcade-style challenge mode could encourage people to try the game.
+Football Manager is a difficult game for newer players.
+This arcade-style challenge mode could encourage people to try the game.

 Manage Youth Teams